claco/muster/README.md

 # Muster

-Muster is a gem that turns query string options of varying formats into data structures suitable for easier consumption in things like AR and DataMapper scopes and queries, making API development just a little bit easier.
+Muster is a gem that turns query strings of varying formats into data structures suitable for easier consumption in things like AR/DataMapper scopes and queries, making API development just a little bit easier.

     require 'muster'